 You can find a number of forex bots over the Internet, but you should take into account that there is no foolproof system that can guarantee long term returns.

-Do these robots actually work?
+Do these forex robots actually work?

 A foreign exchange robot works in entering trade orders by replacing a human trader, and relies on trading strategy as implemented by the program.
 The creators of such programs set in place a range of mathematical rules, which the robot then applies to generate returns.
 The functioning of any such program, as a result, depends largely on its creator.

-The commands that bots execute depend on their technical analysis tools, but good programmers make use of back testing to get optimal results.
+The commands that bots execute depend on their technical analysis tools, but good programmers make use of backtesting to get optimal results.
 While programmers can automate this process, it would require making certain tweaks so as to improve performance in areas like placing stop-loss orders and maximum drawdowns.

 The use of foreign exchange robots for automated trading can vary depending on specific requirements.
 If you’re considering using a computer program to help simplify your trading woes, details of your options are as follows:

 - Fully automated.
 This kind of trading is in line with black-box or algorithmic trading.
-Here, a computer based algorithm works on facets like price, quantity and timing, and then initiates the trade automatically.
+Here, a computer-based algorithm works on facets like price, quantity and timing, and then initiates the trade automatically.
 As a user, you can make some changes to the program’s technical parameters, but the program controls all other aspects.

 - Signal-based.
-There is an absence of completely automation in this process.
+There is an absence of complete automation in this process.
 A computer program draws a user’s attention to potential trades or signals, and the user then manually executes the trades using the services of a broker.
 So, while the program generates leads, the implementation is up to human traders.

 If you’re considering investing in a foreign exchange robot or more, consider the following.

 - Profitability.
 An easy way to compare foreign exchange robots is to take a look at their profitability over a period of time.
 This would involve comparing month to month as well as year to year results.
-Some comparison charts give you detailed break up of aspects like leverage, drawdown and total pips.
+Some comparison charts give you a detailed break up of aspects like leverage, drawdown and total pips.

 - Number of trading sessions.
-Foreign exchange bots come with different number of trading sessions or strategies, with each offering its own level of profitability and reliability.
+Foreign exchange bots come with a different number of trading sessions or strategies, with each offering its own level of profitability and reliability.
 The use of such technology gets users to do away with carrying out extensive calculations or spending time in selecting suitable settings.
-You get to decide desirable profit levels, but bear in mind that higher the desired profit level, higher the risk.
+You get to decide desirable profit levels, but bear in mind that the higher the desired profit level, the higher the risk.